The Waves begin the 2015-16 season on Friday at Fresno State.

-A veteran coach who is well-respected on the West Coast, Mark Amaral will begin his fourth season as the associate head coach for the Pepperdine men's basketball program in 2014-15.
+A veteran coach who is well-respected on the West Coast, Mark Amaral will begin his fifth season as the associate head coach for the Pepperdine men's basketball program in 2015-16.

 "I have such great respect for Marty Wilson as a person, a friend and as a coach," said Amaral at his hiring in March 2011.
 "I go back with him to our days at UCSB together.
 The thing I'm most excited about is to help resurrect the tradition and the successful history that Pepperdine basketball has achieved in the past.
 I'm honored that Marty would give me the opportunity to help him do that, and I'm very appreciative."